-For me this one is a no brainer.
-There’s no law dictating who must be at your wedding.
-A glorious benefit of getting married in Vietnam is you are able to control the guest list.
+No. There’s no law dictating who must be at your wedding.
+A glorious benefit of getting married in Vietnam is you can control the guest list.
 If it's the two of you - that's perfect.
 If it's 40 - it's perfect too.
 As long as it is what you want.

-I've actually officiated for a number of couples who actually "ran away" from the pressure so they could get married the way they wanted.
+I've officiated for several couples who actually "ran away" from the pressure so they could get married the way they wanted.
 Kudos to those humans, I say.

-Bowing to the pressure to make sure Aunty Betty - who you haven’t seen since you were a child - is invited - and in the front row - can be a recipe for disaster.
+Bowing to the pressure to make sure Aunty Betty - whom you haven’t seen since you were a child - is invited - and in the front row - can be a recipe for disaster.
 Quite soon your wedding becomes all about everyone else and you’re miserable.
-So much of what we do in our lives is dictated by societal etiquette there are few thing we can actually do that doesn’t come with a silent list of compliance.
+So much of what we do in our lives is dictated by societal etiquette there are few things we can do that don’t come with a silent list of compliance.
 Your wedding is not one of those occasions.

 And you can always have a party with Aunty Betty and the rest of your friends and family when you get back.
 Double win!